snwh/computefreely/README.md

 # Compute Freely

-Compute Freely is a website that's meant to be a friendly place to start for the Free & Open Source Software and Linux curious.
+Compute Freely is a website that's mean to be a friendly place to start for the Free & Open Source Software and Linux curious.

 ## Copying & Reuse